Non-Linearizability of power series over complete non-Archimedean fields of positive characteristic: Proof of Theorem

 Now for $s=r+p^{k+1}$, since $ $, by induction on (3), we have Hence, the equality in \eqref{10g} holds uniquely for $(r/p^k,r/p^k+1,r/p^k+p)\in S_1(r/p^{k},r/p^k+p)$, where $r$ is an arbitrary $p^{k+1}$-divisible integer.

 Combining Cases I--III, we complete the proof of this step.

 \textbf{Step IV}: Given any $k\geq 0$ with $p^k< T$, assuming that (1)--(3) hold for $k$, we prove (2) for $k+1$.

 We note again that the conditions in (1)--(3) for $k$, i.e. $p^{k-1}<T$ and $p^k<T$, are satisfied.
-Given any $p^{k+1}$-divisible integers $0\leq r<s$ with $p-1\nmid s-r$.
+Let any $p^{k+1}$-divisible integers $0\leq r<s$ with $p-1\nmid s-r$ be given.
 Similar to the proof of Step III, we consider \eqref{10e}.
 By induction on (2) for $k$, we have

 Since $\phi_k(r,s)$ is same to the term in \eqref{10e} corresponding to $(r/p^k,s/p^k)$, it is enough to show that every $\ubeta\in S_1(r/p^k,s/p^k)\backslash (r/p^k,s/p^k)$ satisfies \eqref{10d}.
 We also divide the argument into three cases.